Kneaded That

 Chocolate Sour Cream Pound Cake Cupcakes

-Published: Sep 1, 2025 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 23, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-Chocolate Sour Cream Pound Cake Cupcakes are rich, tender little cakes topped with a quick chocolate icing that sets into the perfect crust.
-They’ve got all the flavor of a classic chocolate pound cake, but in handheld form that makes them easy to share.
+These chocolate sour cream pound cake cupcakes are rich, tender little cakes topped with a quick chocolate icing that sets into the perfect crust.
+They've got all the flavor of a classic chocolate pound cake, but in handheld form that's easy to share — the sour cream keeps them extra moist and the hot coffee deepens the chocolate flavor.

 Overhead picture of chocolate sour cream pound cake cupcakes.